Ten of Cups

 Baucis and Philemon

-Baucis and Philemon comes to us through a story in Ovid’s Metamorphosis.
+The myth of Baucis and Philemon comes to us through Ovid’s Metamorphoses.

-Zeus and Hermes (as seen in the Emperor and Judgement cards) come disguised as weary travellers ‘begging for food and bed, and of a thousand houses, all the doors were bolted and no word of kindness given – so wicked were the people of that land’.
+Zeus and Hermes (The Emperor and Judgment) arrived in Phrygia disguised as weary travelers, 'begging for food and bed, and of a thousand houses, all the doors were bolted and no word of kindness given, so wicked were the people of that land.'

-Eventually they stop by a small humble house and are greeted by a kind old couple, Baucis and Philemon, who have been married since youth and lived in the same cottage together since marriage.
+Eventually, they stopped at a humble house and were greeted by a kind old couple: Baucis and Philemon.
+The couple had been married since youth, living in that same cottage for their entire lives.

-Although the couple are obviously poor, the two Gods are fed as well as the couple can provide.
-But the couple notice the pitcher of wine they served the two men seems to refill itself.
-Realizing the men are unknown deities, they go to kill and serve their most prized possession - a goose - which they intend to kill and give to the Gods.
-But the goose flies to Zeus, whereupon the two Gods reveal themselves.
+Although the couple lived in poverty, they fed the two gods as well as they could.
+The couple noticed the pitcher of wine they served seemed to refill itself.
+Realizing the men were unknown deities, they attempted to kill and serve their most prized possession: a goose.
+The goose flew to Zeus, whereupon the two gods revealed themselves.

-And of course with the Gods being of the ancient Greek variety, they take their vengeance with the wicked townspeople via a flood that washes them all away, saving only Baucis and Philemon, who the gods favour with a wish of whatever they desire.
+And of course, with the Gods being of the ancient Greek variety, they take their vengeance with the wicked townspeople via a flood that washes them all away.
+Only Baucis and Philemon are spared, who the gods favor with a wish of whatever they desire.

-The couple ask to die together so neither will ever be lonely of the other.
-They both already had all they needed in each other.
-Sure enough, years later when they knew their time had come, they embraced for a last time and whispered their loving farewells to each other.
+The couple asked to die together, ensuring neither would mourn the other.
+They already possessed everything they needed.
+Years later, knowing their time had come, they embraced for a final time and whispered their loving farewells.

-As the two spoke, their bodies sprouted branches that entwined into each other, transforming into a linden and oak tree, and their last embrace lasted for centuries.
+As they spoke, their bodies sprouted branches that entwined.
+They transformed into a linden and an oak tree; their final embrace lasted for centuries.

 Description and Symbology

-This is one of the simplest cards in the deck in terms of symbols; it represents the happy end to a cycle of emotional growth.
-Two people entwined on a bed of roses, surrounded by the correct number of Cups, representing much positive emotion.
+This is one of the simplest cards in the deck in terms of symbols.
+It represents the happy conclusion to a cycle of emotional growth: two people entwined on a bed of roses, surrounded by ten cups.
+This imagery projects overwhelming positive emotion.

 Man and woman entwined